gnayuy/surfrecon/README.md

 ## API

-To use surfrecon library, you need include surfrecon.h and call the function Surf.surfrecon(PointCloud p, Voxels v).
+To use surfrecon library, you need include surfrecon.h and call the function Surf.surfrecon(PointCloud pcIn, Voxels voxelOut).

+Other parameters: Surf.surfrecon(PointCloud pcIn, Voxels voxelOut, int co, int num_threads).
+By default, co=26 and num_threads=8.

 ## test